pelithne/AKS_secure_baseline_the_hard_way/README.md

   --output tsv)
  ````

-Fetch the private IP address associated with the ACR, these IP addresses are used for data and control of the container registry.
+Fetch the private IP address associated with the ACR.
+These IP addresses are used for data and control of the container registry.

 ````bash
 az network nic show --ids $NETWORK_INTERFACE_ID |grep azurecr.io -B 7
 ````

 In the output you should see two IP addresses, and their associated FQDNS.
 It should look similar to this:

 ````